 Next, and probably more importantly, I started my side hustles, which later became my full-time job.

 I decided that I was going to make money online by writing for other people.
 I started out slow only charging $20 per article.
 Little by little I started amassing clients until I was fully booked.
+Today, I'm easily able to charge $200 or more per article - because of my experience and getting started with clients at a low price.

 I saved every single penny of this extra money.
 It all went straight into my emergency fund.